John Heath (entomologist)

 John Heath (18 January 1922 – 6 July 1987) FRES was an English entomologist, specialising in lepidoptera.
 He helped to established data banks as a tool for conservation policy, both at a national and local level; was chief editor of The Moths and Butterflies of Great Britain and Ireland; and helped to develop the Heath Trap, a portable moth light used for recording moths at light.

 Personal life

 Born in Worcester on 18 January 1922, his father Frederick Heath had been an officer in the Indian Army, who had taken a teaching job in Southampton and became the head of an elementary school in Winchester.
 John attended King Edward VI School, Southampton.
 His interest in entomology developed as a youth spent in and around the Hamble estuary, Hampshire.
 An intention to go to Cambridge to study electronics did not happen because of army service during the Second World War.
-While employed by the Nature Conservancy at Merlewood he married Joan Broomfield in 1955; their son Nigel was born a year later.
-John was survived by his son, Nigel and grandson, Sam.
+While employed by the Nature Conservancy at Merlewood he married Joan Broomfield in 1955; their son was born a year later.